 The House Energy and Commerce subcommittee on Commerce, Trade, and Consumer Protection held a hearing on pornography and P2P networks on May 6, 2004.
-A witness from Argonne National Laboratory cautioned that the P2P software definition in the bill is very broad and would cover all Internet software of which he is aware, and the bill's exclusion of software marketed and distributed primarily for the operation of networks could put smaller software development companies at a disadvantage.
+Ms. Peggy Nance, President of the Kids First Coalition, endorsed H.R.
+2885.
+Mr. Charlie Catlett, a Senior Fellow at the Computational Institute, Argonne National Laboratory, called the do-not-install beacon an interesting idea and encouraged the committee to discuss it with leaders in the software industry.
+He cautioned that the definition of P2P software in the bill is very broad and would cover all Internet software of which he is aware, and the bill's exclusion of software marketed and distributed primarily for the operation of networks could put smaller software development companies at a disadvantage.